-29 Sep Virtual Reality to Treat Victims of Bullying
+29 Sep Virtual Reality to work with Victims of Bullying

-The Use of Virtual Reality to Treat Victims of Bullying
+The Use of Virtual Reality to work with Victims of Bullying

 Just as video games generate a sense of power in children and teens, VR therapy for bullying is slowly but promisingly uncovering its potential.
 By virtually recreating common bullying scenarios, with the aid of a therapist, victims can access tools that could help them overcome these traumatic situations.